This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 What’s more, if you have the right equipment and skill you can embark on an exciting Via Ferrata trip through the otherwise inaccessible upper pars of the gorge.
 Organized Via Ferrata / canyoning trips are another option if you want to enjoy all the fun under the watchful eye of an experienced instructor (check out THIS site for info).

 Drymona waterfalls are one of the most beautiful places in Evia and shouldn’t be missed when visiting the northern parts of Greece’s second-largest island.
-They are located in countryside of rolling hills and sweet-scented forests between the villages of Kerasia and Drymona.
+They are located in a countryside of rolling hills and sweet-scented forests between the villages of Kerasia and Drymona.

 The best time to come to Drymona waterfalls is spring when the current of Sipia river is strong and the meadows of Northern Evia filled with poppies and other colorful wildflowers.
 Rainy days are a surprisingly awesome time to visit Drymona, too, turning this secluded valley into a misty, enchanted realm.

-There are paved walkways descending down to the stream making the access to the waterfalls super easy.
+There are paved walkways descending down to the stream making access to the waterfalls super easy.
 From the main waterfall, a path follows the current for a few hundred meters before returning back to the road making for a short yet pleasant hike.

 If you are looking to spend a full day at Drymona you can connect your visit to the waterfalls with an ascent of Xiron mountain nearby.
 This way, you’ll get to experience the fairy waterfalls as well as wide views across the mountainous landscape of Northern Evia (check out THIS awesome post about the trek).